medinaalonso/DataGran/README.md

 ![home](https://github.com/medinaalonso/DataGran/blob/0cc42d3414b23762ea23c48cd213115e66c45193/Screenshot%20from%202022-02-23%2019-02-59.png)

- If the response is a HTML command the installation is sucessfull.
+ If the response is a HTML command the installation is successful.

 ## New_task